Moise-VK/Moise-VK/README.md

 * 🌍 I'm based in Belgium
 * ✉️  You can contact me at [info@spark-development.be](mailto:info@spark-development.be)
 * 🏢 I work at [Contractify](https://www.contractify.io/)
-* 🧠  I'm learning Swift [Repo for Swift tutorial](https://github.com/Moise-VK/SwiftTutorial) and Nuxt
+* 🧠  I'm learning Statamic
 ### Skills